Color photography: Screen-plate era

 Millions of Autochrome plates were manufactured and used during the quarter century before the plates were replaced by film-based versions in the 1930s.
 The very last film version, named alticolor, brought the Autochrome process into the 1950s but was discontinued in 1955.
 Many additive color screen products were available between the 1890s and the 1950s, but none, with the possible exception of Dufaycolor, introduced as film for still photography in 1935, was as popular or successful as the Lumière Autochrome.
-The most recent use of the additive screen process for non-digital photography was in Polachrome, an "instant" 35mm slide film introduced in 1983 and discontinued about twenty years later.
+The most recent use of the additive screen process for non-digital photography was in Polachrome, an "instant" 35 mm slide film introduced in 1983 but discontinued about twenty years later.